 Head lice have lived on human scalps since ancient times.
 They are a common and very annoying parasite.
 Although they don't cause disease, they can be extremely irritating.
 The flowers of some chrysanthemum species contain an insecticidal material known as pyrethrum.
 One of the active ingredients in this material is a chemical called pyrethrin.
-Pyrethrin is useful because it kills insects, including head lice, but is safe for humans and pets.
-It's a common ingredient in head lice treatments.
+The chemical is useful because it kills insects but is safe for humans and pets.
+It's a common ingredient in lice treatments.

-Unfortunately, although pyrethrin has been very effective at getting rid of head lice in the past, the lice are becoming resistant to the chemical.
-Pyrethrin is still a common treatment for head lice, but sometimes other control methods must be used.
+Unfortunately, although pyrethrin has been very effective at getting rid of head lice in the past, the insects are becoming resistant to the chemical.
+Pyrethrin is still used to treat lice problems, but sometimes other control methods are needed.
 There are potential problems or difficulties with these methods, however.
-We really need a new treatment for head lice that is effective, convenient and safe.
+We really need a new treatment that is effective, convenient, and safe.

 Mums are beautiful and popular plants.
 Their flowers have lovely colours and patterns and take many different forms.
 Some chrysanthemum flowers are flat and resemble daisies.
 Others have multiple layers of ray florets that are upturned and hide the disk florets.
 Some flowers are almost globular and look like buttons or pom poms.
 In some species the ray florets are narrow and tubular, making the flower look like a spider.